hchidziwi/poultry_diseases/README.md

 - results/: Output files, confusion matrices, and visualizations.

 ## Citation
+If you use this code or find it helpful, please cite our paper:

 @article{chidziwisano2025poultry,
   title={Deep Learning Methods for Poultry Disease Prediction Using Images}, author={Chidziwisano, George and Samikwa, Eric and Daka, Chisomo},